fergalquinn77/project2_t2/README.md

 - Sound

-    - I would like to sound to the game to improve the user experience.
+    - I would like to add sound to the game to improve the user experience.

 - Delay